mobily-enterprises/best-webdriver/GUIDE.md

 Here is how you would run it:

-    // Create a new generic browser object, specifying the alwaysMatch parameter var remote = new browsers.Browser()
+    // Create a new generic browser object, specifying the alwaysMatch parameter var config = new Config()

-    remote.setAlwaysMatchKey('browserName', 'chrome')
+    config.setAlwaysMatch('browserName', 'chrome')
-          .setAlwaysMatchKey('platformName', 'linux')
+          .setAlwaysMatch('platformName', 'linux')

     // Creating the driver
-    var driver = new drivers.Driver(remote, {
+    var driver = new drivers.Driver(config, {
       hostname: '10.10.10.45',
       port: 4444
     })

-Note that since you used the generic {@link Browser} browser, the session configuration did _not_ include the browser-specific `{ w3c: true }` value.

-Also note that you used the generic {@link Driver}, which means that no browser-specific workarounds for W3C compliance will be applied.
-If you did want that to happen, you would simply run:
+Note that you are using the generic {@link Driver}, which means that no browser-specific workarounds for W3C compliance will be applied.
+If you did want that to happen, for example with Chrome, you would simply run:

     var driver = new drivers.ChromeDriver(remote, {